Quantum Computing: Lecture Notes: Method 2: Linear combination of unitaries (LCU)

-We want to use $V$ and $W$ to implement $M$ on a given state $\ket{\psi}$.
-Consider the following algorithm: \begin{enumerate} \item Start with two-register state $\ket{0}\ket{\psi}$, where the first register has $\ceil{\log m}$ qubits. \item Apply $W$ to the first register. \item Apply $V$ to the whole state. \item Apply $W^{-1}$ to the first register. \end{enumerate} A small calculation (see Exercise~\ref{ex:justifyMpsi}) shows that the resulting state can be written as where $\ket{\phi}$ is some other normalized state that we don't care about, but that has no support on basis states starting with $\ket{0}$.
 If we were to measure the first register, the probability of outcome~0 is $p=\norm{M\ket{\psi}}^2/\norm{\alpha}_1^2$.
 In case of that measurement outcome, the second register would collapse to the normalized version of $M\ket{\psi}$, as desired.
 The success probability $p$ may be small, but we could use $O(1/\sqrt{p})=O(\norm{\alpha}_1/\norm{M\ket{\psi}})$ rounds of amplitude amplification to amplify the part of the state that starts with $\ket{0}$.\footnote{If we do not know the value of $p$ in advance, then we can try out exponentially decreasing guesses for~$p$, like we do for Grover's algorithm in Chapter~\ref{chap:grover} when we don't know the number of solutions.} Thus we would prepare (the normalized version of) $M\ket{\psi}$ in the second register.
 Unfortunately this usage of amplitude amplification assumes the ability to implement a unitary (as well as its inverse) to prepare $\ket{\psi}$ from a known initial state, say~$\ket{0}$.
-Regular amplitude amplification won't work if we just have one copy of the state~$\ket{\psi}$ available, which is the typical situation for instance in Hamiltonian simulation.
+Regular amplitude amplification won't work if instead of a unitary that prepares $\ket{\psi}$ we just have one copy of the state~$\ket{\psi}$ available, which is the typical situation in Hamiltonian simulation.
 However, Exercise~\ref{ex:oblivamplampl} gives us a variant called \emph{oblivious} amplitude amplification, which circumvents this problem: it works even with just one copy of~$\ket{\psi}$, as long as $M$ is proportional to a unitary (or close to that).
 Fortunately, this is the situation when we use LCU for Hamiltonian simulation, where $M\approx e^{iHt}$.